-1 Interviews were delivered with personnel in the Italian Ministry for the Interior, with Gino Barsella (CIR-Italy), with personnel at the European Commission for the case study on Libya, North African countries and EU-US relations, with the head of IOM Greece Mr. Esdras, with Civil Service Migration, Security, Asylum in Greece, with irregular migrants, and with Fakeloi and Mega TV Greece.
+&lt;sup>1 Interviews have been conducted with personnel in the Italian Ministry for the Interior, with Gino Barsella (CIR-Italy), with personnel at the European Commission for the case study on Libya and North African countries, with the head of IOM Greece Mr. Esdras, with Civil Service Migration, Security, Asylum in Greece, with irregular migrants, and with Fakeloi and Mega TV Greece.